God’s people today must consider the implications of an end-time prophecy delivered by the Prophet Amos.

 In November 1968, Mr. Armstrong visited Jerusalem to decide whether to enter a joint participation on Dr. Mazar’s archaeological dig.
 He said he wasn’t sure whether to do it at first.
 I’m sure he thought, Well, let’s see.
 I’m to get this message out to the world.
 Does God really want me involved in Jerusalem in an archaeological dig?
 I can understand why he didn’t make an immediate decision.

-He came back a few weeks later, however, and decided to proceed.
+He returned a few weeks later, however, and decided to proceed.
 This time he met with the Israeli president, along with those involved in the dig.
 “It was a memorable—perhaps an historic—meeting with President Zalman Shazar and our Israeli friends at the preceding visit,” Mr. Armstrong wrote.
 “On that date we formally entered into the joint participation with Hebrew University and the Israel Archaeological Society.
 Some little time after that we entered into participation in the iccy (International Cultural Center for Youth), founded by Eleanor Roosevelt and Minister of Tourism Moshe Kol.
 We have continued both participations.
 Beginning with the summer of 1969, we sent students every year during summer vacation to work on the dig—some years up to 100 students” (Good News, February 1979).

 Having hundreds of students on that dig over the years was impressive.
 But where are they today?
 Did they learn what they were supposed to learn from that dig?
 What good did it do them?
 Not very much, if you look at the whole picture.